OnkarMudegol/OnkarMudegol.github.io/README.md

 # 👋 About Me

-I am a Computer Science and Engineering student at Lovely Professional University with a strong foundation in Data Science, Software engineering and Android Development.
+I am a Computer Science and Engineering student at Lovely Professional University with a strong foundation in Data Science, Software engineering and Machine Learning.
 My technical journey spans across various domains, from developing web applications using the MERN stack to implementing machine learning solutions for complex real world problems.

 💡 **Core Competencies:**
 - Big Data Handling, Analysis and Visualisation
+- Implementing ML Algorithms and AI model development
 - Software development and system architecture
+- Design and Implementation of Computer Networks
 - Full-stack web development with MERN stack
 - Object-oriented programming
 - Data structures and algorithms
-- Android Development

 🚀 **Current Focus:**
 - Exploring advanced machine learning algorithms and their applications
 - Contributing to open-source projects
 - Implementing data-driven solutions for real-world problems
 - Unmanned Aerial Systems (UAS) Technology
-- Developing stable android applications for various purposes
 - Enjoying Life because You Only Live Once!

 🎯 **Professional Interests:**